code-423n4/2023-09-centrifuge/README.md

 - [**Routers**](https://github.com/code-423n4/2023-09-centrifuge/tree/main/src/routers): Contracts that handle communication of messages to and from Centrifuge Chain.

 > [!NOTE]
 > The coding style of the `liquidity-pools` code base is heavily inspired by [MakerDAO's coding style](https://github.com/makerdao/pe-checklists/blob/master/core/standards.md).
-Composition over inheritance, no upgradeable proxies but rather using contract migrations, and as few depenencies as possible.
+Composition over inheritance, no upgradeable proxies but rather using contract migrations, and as few dependencies as possible.
 Authentication uses the `ward` pattern, in which addresses can be `relied` or `denied` to get access.
 Key parameter updates of contracts are executed through `file` methods.

 ## How it works
 Using the Centrifuge protocol, issuers can launch pools of real-world assets.
 Each pool can have 1 or more tranches that investors can buy.
 The purpose of these tranches is to give investors different kinds of risk exposure and yield on the same asset class.
 Each pool has 1 pool currency.
 The decimals of this pool currency define the decimals of the tranche tokens that are issued per tranche.
 Both deposit (also known as investments) and redemptions in tranches of Centrifuge pool happen asynchronously, through an epoch mechanism.
 Prices for tranches are calculated on Centrifuge Chain based on the Net Asset Value of the real world assets in the pool.
 More information on this can be found in the [documentation](https://docs.centrifuge.io/getting-started/securitization/).

-Because of the epoch mechanism, as well as the fact that Liquidity Pools communicate with Centrifuge Chain through messaging layers, deposits and redemptions cannot be executed atomatically, and rather are executed asynchronously.
+Because of the epoch mechanism, as well as the fact that Liquidity Pools communicate with Centrifuge Chain through messaging layers, deposits and redemptions cannot be executed automatically, and rather are executed asynchronously.
 A key goal if Liquidity Pools is to increase composability of Centrifuge assets, by leveraging ERC4626.
 However, ERC4626 assumes atomic deposits and withdrawals, thus the Liquidity Pool contracts are extended with methods for requesting deposits & redemptions.
 There is also support for permits when requesting deposits/redemptions.
 More details on this in `User flows` below.

 The communication between Liquidity Pools and Centrifuge Chain uses external general message passing protocols.
 Messages are encoded using a compacted ABI encoding scheme, as implemented in `src/gateway/Messages.sol`.